WAVE-hamburg/wave-hamburg.github.io/_pages/wave.md

 read_time: false
 ---

+The [WAVE initiative <i class="fa fa-external-link" aria-hidden="true"></i>
+](https://indico.desy.de/event/28485/) investigates and designs a seismic and geo-acoustic measurement network in and around and around the Science City Hamburg Bahrenfeld.
+WAVE is a unique and innovative infrastructure for geophysics, physics and especially for large-scale research facilities.

 In a first step, the WAVE concept has already been tested under realistic conditions to demonstrate the feasibility and possibilities of such a network on site.
 To this end, the initiative carried out a proof-of-concept experiment on the DESY/UHH campus in Bahrenfeld in May 2021, using, among other things, a 12.6 km long, existing and continuous strand of currently unused telecommunications fiber as a series of seismic sensors.
 The wave field was recorded at high resolution, with 1 m intervals along the entire length of the fiber.
 In the following, we summarize the development of this measurement campaign, and present a selection of initial observations.